 The Vermont State Employees' Association, the state workers' union, has strongly supported the paid sick leave requirement.

 "A lot of VSEA members say many of the temps at their worksites are coming to work sick because they do not have paid sick days.
-All this does is get more employees sick_full-time and temporary_and the public, if they happen to come in contact with the sick temp.
+All this does is get more employees sick--full-time and temporary--and the public, if they happen to come in contact with the sick temp.
 More employees out sick translates to a drop in productivity and a decline in services," union spokesman Doug Gibson said in an email.